alaindet/fowdb/src/frontend/js/README.md

     build.js
     README.md
   ```
-  Anything like `...` is any arbitrary combination of directories and/or files depending on how you define them
+  Anything like `...` up here is any arbitrary combination of directories and/or files depending on how you define them
-- Dependencies can "export" their functionality by adding methods and properties to a common `window.APP` object which is always defined on any page, or bind handlers to elements in a IIFE (they're compression-friendly with UglifyJS)
+- Dependencies can "export" their functionality by adding methods and properties to a common `window.APP` object which is always defined on any page, or bind handlers to elements in a IIFE (they're compression-friendly with UglifyJS3)
 - Dependencies filenames should be in kebab-case, while their definition into the file should be in camelCase.
 Ex.:
   ```
   // /dependencies/functions/numbers/foo-bar.js